-Undergraduate research is an important component of student learning and success.
-Students work with CCEE faculty members on several leading research areas of civil engineering and construction engineering: construction engineering and management, environmental/water resources engineering, geotechnical/materials engineering, structural engineering, and transportation engineering.
-Their work develops day-to-day engineering career tasks, an affinity for graduate school research, and key teaching and learning styles beyond the classroom.
+Undergraduate research opportunities at Iowa State are numerous and are an important part of the educational experience.
+In our department, students work with our faculty members on several leading research areas of civil, environmental, and construction engineering, including: construction engineering and management, environmental/water resources engineering, geotechnical/materials engineering, structural engineering and transportation engineering.

 “I just truly believe in this research and the outcome of what I am studying.
 It’s amazing what this stuff can do, and I am learning so much.
 This program is giving me an amazing research opportunity with new technology.”

 sophomore in civil engineering, researching holographic hard hat technology

 junior in civil engineering, researching heat wave analysis to project low vs. high emission futures

 “I can’t thank this program enough.
 I want to make sure that the environment I grew up in will stick around for future generations.
 Having the opportunity to start researching that now, as an undergrad, is a great opportunity to get involved in what I want to do early in my career.”